Universal Credit is a benefit for working-age people on a low income.

 • Housing Benefit

-You can no longer make a new claim for any of the above benefits except for housing benefits in limited circumstances.
+You can no longer make a new claim for any of the above benefits except for Housing Benefit in some circumstances.

 The Department for Work and Pensions will let you know when you need to transfer onto Universal Credit.
 You can find out more about the move to Universal Credit and what to do when you are contacted on GOV.UK.